guptag911/Entry-Management-System/README.md

 Caution::Install python3.6 and check "add path to path variables" during installation.Ensure pip is installed on your system.

 ### Software in Action
+Check the following video for see how software perfroms!
 [Watch the video here](https://youtu.be/xIBzrxQ4Xgo)

 ### Some Images of GUI